cuongpct109/caladan-interview/README.md

         - DOCKER_USER, DOCKER_PASSWORD -> these 2 for dockerhub credentials, or any registry that you want, just ensure the network is reachable and you can authenticate successfully in order to push and pull image from it
         - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY -> these 2 you can set it as secrets in an github environment called "aws", or just set it as normal secrets that github action runner can use
 2. **Build & deploy app**:
     - Edit code in `apps/`, push to main → CI/CD auto builds & deploys.
-Right now i treat it the same for PR and merge, but can separate it if i have more time, usually i will follow trunked based approach for this enhancement.
+    - Right now i treat it the same for PR and merge, but can separate it if i have more time, usually i will follow trunked based approach for this enhancement.
-    - Or build & run Docker manually as above.
 3. **Apply infrastructure**:
     - Edit configs in `iac/envs/caladan/`, push → CI/CD auto applies.
-There are 2 pipelines, 1 for PR which will run "terragrunt run --all plan" and you can set the individual resource if you want using the input from manual trigger.
-The second one is for merge which is same as PR workflow but it will "terragrunt run --all apply"
+    - There are 2 pipelines, 1 for PR which will run "terragrunt run --all plan" and you can set the individual resource if you want using the input from manual trigger.
+    - The second one is for merge which is same as PR workflow but it will "terragrunt run --all apply"
     - Or apply manually using Terragrunt.

 ---